nextauthjs/next-auth/README.md

 You can use this method and the `useSession()` hook together - the hook can be pre-populated with the session object from the server side call, so that it is avalible immediately when the page is loaded, and updated client side when the page is viewed in the browser.

-You can also call `NextAuth.session()` function in client side JavaScript, without needing to pass a `req` object (it is only needed when calling the function from `getServerSideProps` or `getInitialProps`).
+You can also call `NextAuth.session()` function in client side JavaScript, without needing to pass a `req` object - it is only needed when calling the function from `getServerSideProps` or `getInitialProps`.

 Authentication between the client and server is handled securely, using an HTTP only cookie for the session ID.